Post Conviction Lawyers

 Motion to Reduce Sentence

-A motion to reduce sentence is fairly self-explanatory.
+A motion to reduce a sentence is fairly self-explanatory.
 If you have received a sentence that can be construed as illegal and/or is excessively harsh, then you can qualify for filing a motion to reduce the sentence.
 Brownstone has helped countless clients file motions to reduce a sentence.

 Motion for Newly Discovered Evidence